Dr. Michael Wutz, Rodney H. Brady Presidential Distinguished Professor

 - "Oceans of Empire," Colloque "Negotiating Waters": Seas, Oceans and Passageways in the Colonial and Postcolonial Anglophone World, MSH-Alpes, Université Grenoble Alpes, 15-16 February 2018

-- "Photography and Commemoration in Work of Jhumpa Lahiri," Rocky Mountain MLA, El Paso, TX, October 2019
+- "Photography and Commemoration in the Work of Jhumpa Lahiri," Rocky Mountain MLA, El Paso, TX, October 2019

 Regional Academic Honors and Awards